jcolag/entropy-arbitrage/2024-05-02-redemption.md

  > Captain's log, stardate 44995.3.
 We're en route to the Klingon home world, where I will participate in the installation ceremony of Gowron, the next designated Leader of the High Council.
 This visit should also provide an opportunity for one of my officers to correct a grave injustice.

-I can't help but read a lot of [Tarzan](https://en.wikipedia.org/wiki/Tarzan) into Picard's relationship with the Klingons, in how it seems like the series wants to tell us that he can "perform" Klingon culture better than the people who grew up with it, due to some superior nature.
+I can't help but read a lot of {% wiki Tarzan|Tarzan|en %} into Picard's relationship with the Klingons, in how it seems like the series wants to tell us that he can "perform" Klingon culture better than the people who grew up with it, due to some superior nature.
 And while the casting won't entirely reflect it, this time, the fact that the modern Klingons often come off as Black-coded doesn't make that more pleasant.

 Really, consider that he barged into a Klingon court in [*Sins of the Father*]({% post_url 2023-08-24-sins-father %}) demanding that they appoint him as an officer.
 And since then, every Klingon who shows up praises him, and now they invite him to official internal functions.